yungyuc/nsdhw_19au/hw4/README.rst

   cd nsdhw_19au/hw4/username
   ../validate.py | grep "GET POINTS"

 You will earn points for what is printed on screen.
+The grader will run on a `m5.large` in `us-east-1`.
+Please test your code in the same or a similar environment.

 The grader may attempt to run the above commands with the environment variable ``PRELOAD_MKL`` set, if ``validate.py`` doesn't pass without it.
 Your work is